Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Can I claim a prize if I'm not yet a permanent resident of Australia?

-No. You must be an Australian resident (permanent resident or citizen) at the time of purchase and at the time of claim.
-Temporary visa holders are ineligible, even if they have lived in Australia for years.
-Contact Yourtown directly to confirm your visa status before purchasing.
+No. You must be an Australian resident at time of purchase and claim.
+Permanent residents and citizens can enter.
+Temporary visa holders cannot, even if they lived here for years.
+Ask Yourtown about your visa status before you buy.

 What happens if I win but I don't want the house—can I take cash instead?

 This depends on Yourtown's specific draw.
-Some draws offer a cash alternative equal to the home's value; others do not.
-Check the draw details before purchasing.
-If a cash option is available, you declare your preference in writing after winning.
-Both options carry identical tax treatment under ATO rules.
+Some draws offer cash equal to the home's value.
+Others do not.
+Check the draw details before you buy.
+If cash is available, you write your choice after winning.
+Both options have the same tax treatment under ATO rules.

 Am I taxed on the prize home value?

-No income tax is levied on the prize itself.
-However, you must declare the asset acquisition to the ATO in your next tax return.
-When you sell the home later, you owe capital gains tax on any profit.
-The discount method applies if the property qualifies as an investment asset.
+You don't pay income tax on the prize.
+You must tell the ATO about it in your tax return.
+When you sell the home later, you pay capital gains tax on your profit.
+The discount method may apply if it's an investment asset.

 If I win, do I inherit any existing mortgage on the prize home?

-No. Prize homes are delivered completely free and clear of debt.
-Yourtown pays off any existing mortgage before transferring the title to you.
-You own the home outright from day one of the transfer.
+No. Prize homes come free and clear of all debt.
+Yourtown pays off any mortgage before giving you the title.
+You own the home outright from day one.

 Can family members of Yourtown staff purchase tickets?